 Appendix, Sample worksheets and ISI Test Requisition Slip provide a simple mechanism to order tests for a variety of syndromes and symptoms.
-Worksheet categories include recommendations for: radiology, routine labs, ISI lab tests, provocative testing, with CPT codes and ICD-9 codes where appropriate.
+Worksheet categories include recommendations for: radiology, routine labs, ISI lab tests, provocative testing, with CPT codes and ICD-9 codes (not yet updated for ICD-10 codes).